mindiff/aegeus-ui/docs/src/markdown/setup/Setup-Mixed-Docker.md

 This is the JSON-RPC bridge, which contains the Aegeus application logic that connects the Aegeus network with IPFS network.

+#### Bind the Aegeus wallet to an external IP

-For this to work, your Aegeus client needs to bind to an external IP
+For this to work, your Aegeus wallet needs to bind to an external IP

     server=1
     txindex=1